 A Word of Caution!

 The most confusing part of self-learning Riemannian geometry has been, for me, the conflation between frames and coordinate frames.
-I suggest that the reader familiarizes theirself with the definition of either (a coordinate chart induces a frame, but not every frame is the frame derived from a coordinate chart).
+I suggest that the reader familiarizes theirself with the definition of either object; a coordinate chart induces a frame, but not every frame is the frame derived from a coordinate chart.
 Every time you encounter a formula, statement, or theorem, take care to check whether it only holds for a coordinate frame.

 The following examples show why this distinction is important: